- Video length: 3:49.

 The map zooms to the North Island of New Zealand.
 This is the new full extent of your map.

 The date line wrapping and extent settings you made are useful for map navigation in ArcGIS Pro.
-When you share the map to ArcGIS Online, the date line setting is irrelevant because continuous map scrolling is enabled by default.
-Your custom full extent setting will be disregarded.
+They aren't needed for sharing the map to the web.

 The mangrove features are hard to see because of their size.
 In addition, the symbols assigned to your map layers are random and may not be satisfactory.
 You'll change the symbology for all three map layers.